ProgressOS/notion-like-editor/SECURITY.md

 ## Reporting a Vulnerability

-To report a vulnerability please write a message to `neznaykagm@gmail.com` or [LinkedIn](https://www.linkedin.com/in/alexey-buhayov/)
+To report a vulnerability please write a message to `info@stabilidea.it`